samuel-x/unimelb-notes/COMP30023/lec8.md

 Global variables are *shared across threads*
 - This results in any thread being *ablel to modify shared data* at any time
 - Need to synchonize threads (as they should all be aware of this change in data)

-- Multithreaded is really hard to do correctly - as it's non-determiinistic
+- Multithreaded is really hard to do correctly - as it's non-deterministic
 - Running a program twice can result in different values
 - Normal testing doesn't really work
 - Way more theoretical modelling